Inn of Chicago: History

 The top floor, known as the Skyline Terrace Penthouse housed the Chicago Press Club from 1960 to 1978.
 The Chicago Press Club occupied this 22nd-floor space longer than any location in its history and during its residency it hosted to some of Chicago’s most famous newscasters.
 In 1980, Hotel St. Clair was renamed The Inn of Chicago after a $13 million renovation.
 Shell Hospitality Group reopened the hotel in February 1982 as part of the Best Western chain.
 In November 2006, the Chartres Lodging Group umbrella of hotels purchased the Inn of Chicago from Best Western for $40 million.

 After the sale, the hotel underwent major renovations including a new lobby, new guest rooms, bathrooms, and a refurbished lobby and bar.
 The primary historic façade and trademark "Inn of Chicago" neon sign were restored.
 The restoration resulted in 359 guest rooms, six suites, and 5800 sqft of meeting space.
-The 22-story hotel is now equipped with a fitness center, business center, innbar, and a street-level Lavazza café with outdoor seating area.
-The latest renovation gave the rooms a boutique hotel feel reminiscent of the 1920s.
+The 22-story hotel was equipped with a fitness center, business center, innbar, and a street-level Lavazza café with outdoor seating area.

+In late 2026, the hotel will undergo renovations, and will reopen in 2027 as Ruby Hotel Chicago, part of IHG Hotels & Resorts.